Notes on Privacy Policy

 The information on this page refers to the legal situation in the EU, in particular in Germany.
 Other regulations may apply in countries outside the European Union.

-When it comes to the topic of Privacy Policy and GDPR (General Data Protection Regulation), there is often a lot of uncertainty.
-Many people are unsure and they ask themselves with some insecurity: Do I need a Privacy Statement at all?
+When it comes to the topic of Privacy Policy and GDPR (General Data Protection Regulation), there is often a lot of confusion.
+Many people are unsure and ask themselves: Do I really need a Privacy Statement at all?

-Many website operators think that they are not processing any personal data at all.
-This assumption is very likely wrong.
+Many website operators think that they are not processing any personal data.
+This assumption is most likely not correct.
 When a user visits your website with their IP address, personal data is already processed.
-That means, in fact, always.
+In fact, that means always.

 According to Art.
 4 No. 1 GDPR, personal data is any information relating to an identified or identifiable individual.